tarhanefe/tarhanefe.github.io/_pages/about.md

 >   </a>
 > </p>
 >
 > I have been admitted to EPFL for the program MSc in Communication Systems under the IC department as an **Excellence Scholar**.
-I will pursue my academic career in fields related to Machine Learning and Signal Processing.
+I have a research and academic focus on Machine Learning and Signal Processing related topics with a spesific focus on images in 2D and 3D.
+> - Completed **Signals, Images and Systems Specialization**.
+Currently have a **5.9/6.0 GPA**
+> - Conducting research under the BIG (Biomedical Imaging Group) directed by Michael Unser.
+Working on multiresolution optimization of ptychography images.

 > __2020 - 2024__ | Bilkent University Electrical and Electronics Engineering 🇹🇷
 > -----